 <radoop-entries key="KLS4GvvZta0NhtXfwkXQeSqD11ngXeWP"> <radoop-connection-entry> ... <name>your-connection</name> ... <hive_command_timeout_seconds>30</hive_command_timeout_seconds> <connection_timeout_seconds>30</connection_timeout_seconds> ... </radoop-connection-entry> </radoop-entries>

 Save the file, then restart RapidMiner Server for the settings to take effect, and for the Sync service to distribute the updated file to all Job Agents in your deployment.

 Note that when you start the Hive service for the first time, it usually takes up to 15 seconds to initialize the metastore.
 If you get a timeout error when doing a fresh Hive install, wait a few seconds and try again.

 To troubleshoot a timeout error, for the timed-out command that the client sent, check the log of the Hive server instance on the cluster node.
 The log indicates whether the command reached the server and whether the server sent a response back in time.

 Timeout on Hive Import Test

 If the Hive Import job times out in the Full Connection Test Radoop most likely can't communicate with the Job History Server.
 You can verify this by opening the Resource Manager web interface.
 If you see a succeeded MapReduce job under the Applications menu with the name "Radoop Import CSV job" you should check if your Job History Server is running and is accessible on the corresponding port (10020 by default).
-You can set the Job History Server Address (if Multiple Masters checkbox is enabled) and Job History Server Port on the Advanced Connection Properties window to fix the issue.
+You can set the Job History Server Address (if Multiple Masters checkbox is enabled) and Job History Server Port on the Connection Settings dialog to fix the issue.

 All users of the RapidMiner Radoop client must have permissions to either create a